blakeashleyjr/blakeashleyjr.com/content/posts/elephant-my-plaintext-work-system/index.md

 While my elephant lay exhausted or otherwise unwilling to move, my rider spent his days planning the journey.
 Instead, he should have been tending his elephant.[^3] My subconscious is not a computer.
 It is an elephant.
 There is no such thing as an internal command, only requests.
 Each thing I do is a negotiation with the lumbering beast I depend on.

 A rider looks far down the road, guiding the elephant on a path that will lead him to long-term flourishing, but the rider carefully listens to the desires of his trusty mount, tending to his needs with care and swiftness.

-And so, the use of the phrase [“operating system”](https://en.wikipedia.org/wiki/Operating_system) is both genuine in the sense that it seeks to dictate the lower-level functions of my brain, but it also is an ironic homage to the foolishness of my younger self, a reminder that I am in-fact human.
-It also sounds cool.

 This philosophical shift in the way I view productivity brought practical changes to my day-to-day life.
 Instead of constantly looking for new tools and hacks to “optimize” my day or developing increasingly complex productivity systems, my focus shifted down to my elephant.